 Each province requires registration with its pharmacy regulatory body to practice legally.
 License renewals and continuing education requirements help pharmacists remain up-to-date on pharmaceutical best practices.

-What are the key skills and attributes that make a successful pharmacist?
+What are The Key Skills That make a successful pharmacist?

-Becoming a pharmacist in Canada is not as difficult as in other industries, but to become a successful pharmacist, the individual must equip himself with enough skills and qualities.
+Becoming a pharmacist in Canada is not as difficult as in other industries, but to become a successful pharmacist, the individual must be equipped with enough skills and qualities.
+Find out more below:

 Technical Expertise